Back

 Toxic shock syndrome

-Although rare, untreated strep throat can lead to toxic shock syndrome, a potentially life-threatening condition caused by the strep infection.
+Although rare, untreated strep throat can lead to toxic shock syndrome, a potentially life-threatening condition caused by a strep infection.

 PANDAS

-There has been correlation between strep infection and a rare condition called pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS).
+There has been a correlation between strep infection and a rare condition called pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS).
 Children who have this condition often experience intensified symptoms of neuropsychiatric conditions like obsessive-compulsive disorder and tic disorders.
-However, this correlation is still hotly debated in the medical community.
+However, there are more studies being done.

 Some additional complications of untreated strep throat could be: